emlased/Redbrick_UTHSCSA/README.md

 ## Team Roles and Responsibilities
 The core team includes:
+- **Team Lead**: Serves as Internal Reviewer, but this member has Organizational Admin status so that they can set up new projects.
 - **Internal Reviewers**: Serve as Project Admins, manage labeling stages, and conduct quality reviews.
 - **Labelers**: Perform data annotation as directed by Internal Reviewers.